12 min read

 Nothing could be further from the truth.

 There is a reason why today double edge safety razors make up over 80% of total safety razors sold.
+The only other alternative, in our humble opinion, is the straight razor.
+However, we understand that no everyone want to use the straight razor and thus the next best shave is a safety razor—not a cartridge razor.

 Many men today shave every day and want that practice to be sacred, and meditative and I couldn't agree more.
 Maybe you just want to look better and want a closer shave and it's just that in its unsophistication.
 For whatever the reason or motive that ushers you to the DE safety razor and the end to multi-blade cartridge razors it is unmistakable that more blades clearly don't equate to a better shave.

 Before buying any new razor, it is important to know what each one looks like.
 There are two different kinds of safety razors: disposable single edge, multi-blade cartridge systems, and the classic double edge razor.
-Because most modern manufacturers have stopped manufacturing the latter, you will mostly find double edge razors online vs brick and mortar stores, quite ironic if you think about it.
+Because most modern manufacturers have stopped manufacturing the latter, you will mostly find double edge razors online vs brick and mortar stores.
+Quite ironic if you think about it.
 The main distinction is the number of blades in the razor and its body.

-WHAT IS A CARTRIDGE RAZORWhat are cartridge razors systems and their history.
+What are cartridge razors systems and their history.

 It's true that a traditional wet shave with a safety razor takes longer and requires more technical expertise.
 But the implement doesn't have such glaring limits as its disposable counterparts, which can never really yield that closeness that a double-sided razor blade offers.

 But the reality is that an increased amount of blade contact with the face just irritates your skin.
 Cartridge razors are much more likely to yield razor bumps and razor burn.
+You deserve to have something more loving on your face.

 The DE safety razor just has just one blade exposed on two sides that can be alternated keeping a sharp edge with every pass with or against the grain and treating your skin better.
 Less repetitive passes on the skin mean a relatively irritation-free shave and fewer razor bumps, less red face from razor burn.